CLICK HERE to see student work.

 4th-grade students learned about the artist, writer, director, animator, and producer Tim Burton.
 Students studied his paintings, sculptures and some of the characters from his films, specifically his stop motion animation figures.
 Next, students learned about special effects make-up and process of prosthetic sculpting, molding and casting techniques used to create advanced cosmetic effects.
 Using all this as inspiration and their previous knowledge of ceramic techniques students created a textured dragon eye and face.

 1st graders began the project by comparing and contrasting famous self-portraits throughout history.
 Each student then brainstormed a list of career possibilities and appropriate clothing and accessories for each job.
 Finally, they drew and measured a proportional self-portrait and added details relating to their future career choice.

-See some examples of galleries and one-point perspective we looked at in class here:
+See the portraits we looked at in class below: